PROPERTY CAPITAL GAINS TAX

 Changes to Principle Private Residence (PPR) Relief and Lettings Relief

-There are currently two generous reliefs available to those who sell a rental property that was formally their primary residence.
+Until recently, there were two generous reliefs available to those who sell a rental property that was formally their primary residence.
 These are called Principle Private Residence Relief, and Lettings Relief.

 WHY USE A TAX AGENT?